Ryu0118/EnumGen/README.md

   -e, --enum-name <enum-name>
                           Name of enum type
   -d, --delimiter <delimiter>
-                          If you want to recognize invalid_name as a case of enum, you can convert it to lower camel case by setting the value of the —delimiter option to "_" (like case invalidName)
+                          If you want to recognize invalid_name as a case of enum, you can convert it to lower camel case by setting the value of the —delimiter option to "_" (like case invalidName) --raw-value             Assign a value to each element (default: true) -e, --enum-type <enum-type>
-  -h, --help              Show help information.
+                          Make enum inherit the specified type.
+Only integer literals, floating point numeric literals, and string literals can be inherited -h, --help              Show help information.

 ```
 ### Example1
 To change a txt file that lists the names of SFSymbols to enum,